 The sleepiness that arises out of illness is distinguishable from the tiredness we feel after a long day.
 When we’re ill, we’re overcome with lethargy.
 But why do we feel so overwhelmingly sleepy?
 So-called ‘recovery sleep’ may be an inbuilt biological response to viral infections.

 As a response to cellular stress, our bodies release certain chemicals which induce ‘recovery sleep.’
 Cellular stress can be caused by a wide range of factors.
+These include:

 - Sunburn or frostbite

 - Viral illness (cold and flu)